Want to invest in industrial real estate? Here is a full guide to investing in real estate.

 Think of it this way, you’re a company as large as Amazon or eBay, and you need a place to stack your products and maintain inventory.

-How frequent would you want to relocate your warehouse?
+How frequently would you want to relocate your warehouse?
 That’s exactly the reason why industrial, especially warehouse investment properties, ensure long term benefits.

 Besides that, residential tenants are more likely to sign short leases.
 That’s because of frequent changes in family status and needs, leaving you to look for a new tenant for your dormant property.